maurice2k/ultrapool/README.md

 While so many channels seem to be a performance issue it turns out that using only a few channels (which are then used by more than one worker) results in much poorer performance.

-The main difference to fasthttp's approach is that *ultrapool* uses sharding to minimize the locking effects and uses a spin lock for locking the shards.
+The main difference to fasthttp's approach is that *ultrapool* uses sharding and a small CAS cache to minimize the locking effects.
+Locking is done on shard level using a spin lock.

 ## Example